 Trenitalia Super Economy tickets are the cheapest option for travelling on national Trenitalia trains, but they are also the least flexible.
 Once purchased, you won't be able to ask for an exchange or refund, or travel on a different train from the one you booked.
-Basically, if you don't take the train you booked, you'll lose your ticket.
+This means that if you don't take the train you booked, you'll lose your ticket.

 |Change date / Time||Refund||Access another train|

-We definitely recommend buying this type of ticket if you're certain that you'll be able to take a train at a particular time.
+We definitely recommend buying this type of ticket if you're certain that you'll be able to take a train at a specific time.

 |Train||Super Economy fare|

-To purchase a Trenitalia Super Economy ticket simply start a search using our Journey Planner and select the "Cheapest" filter (it should be selected by default).
+To purchase a Trenitalia Super Economy ticket, simply select the "Cheapest" filter on our Journey Planner (it should be selected by default).
 If the Super Economy fare is available for your journey, you'll see it written in the train details tab.

 You can buy Trenitalia Super Economy tickets with us in several currencies – €, £, $, A$ or C$.
-Trainline is linked to Trenitalia's ticketing system so you'll book the exact same trains as you would on the Trenitalia website.
+Our platform is linked to Trenitalia's ticketing system so you'll book the exact same trains as you would on the Trenitalia website.

-If you're booking a popular route less then two weeks before departure, it's likely that the Super Economy fare won't be available.
-The next cheaper fare would be the "Economy" fare – if this one isn't available either then you'll need to buy a "Base" standard ticket at full price.
+If you're booking a popular route less than two weeks before departure, it's likely that the Super Economy fare won't be available.
+The next cheaper fare would be the "Economy" fare – if this one isn't available either you'll need to buy a "Base" standard ticket at full price.

 Yes, as with all Trenitalia tickets, you can use Trenitalia Super Economy tickets on your smartphone simply by downloading a PDF you'll receive by email or by telling the ticket inspector your unique ticket number (displayed in the confirmation email and on the PDF).
-If you're taking several trains in Italy, why not download our app - you'll have all your tickets in one handy place.
+If you're taking several trains in Italy, you can download our app and have all your tickets in one handy place.

-Good to know – if you're taking a train at the main stations in Milan, Rome, Naples and Florence you'll have to show your paperless ticket before boarding the train.
+Good to know – if you're taking a train at the main stations in Milan, Rome, Naples and Florence, you'll have to show your paperless ticket before taking the train.
 In all other cases, you can board the train and then show the paperless ticket when asked to by the ticket inspector.

 With the Trenitalia Super Economy fare you can travel on the famous high-speed Frecciarossa and Frecciargento trains and hop from Naples to Rome or Venice to Florence in just a few hours.
 Discover more on the type of trains and where you can travel with this money-saving ticket below.

-Frecciarossa high-speed trains reach speeds of 300 km/h (around 186 mph) and service 189 stations across Italy including frequent connections between major destinations like Rome, Florence, Milan and Venice.
+Frecciarossa high-speed trains reach speeds of 300 km/h (around 186 mph) and serve 189 stations across Italy, including frequent connections between major destinations like Rome, Florence, Milan and Venice.

 Frecciargento trains are part of Trenitalia's high-speed offer.
-Frecciargento trains operate at speeds of up to 250 km/h and connect cities such as Rome, Verona, Venice, Bolzano, Bari and Genoa.
+Operating at speeds of up to 250 km/h, they connect cities such as Rome, Verona, Venice, Bolzano, Bari and Genoa.

-InterCity day and night trains connect major and minor cities in Italy to meet of medium to long distances.
-There are 88 InterCity day trains and 20 Intercity Night trains running between cities like Genoa, Salerno, Palermo, Lecce and Trieste.
+Intercity day and night trains connect major and minor cities in Italy.
+There are 88 Intercity day trains and 20 Intercity Night trains running between cities like Genoa, Salerno, Palermo, Lecce and Trieste.